camerongreen/alq/README.md

 * Installing remmima and the VNC plugin via aptitude
 * Creating a new VNC connection to the exposed port, by setting the server to 0.0.0.0:26959

+## CircleCI

+We build and test this automatically on CircleCI.

+To create a subset of the test database, run the following:

+docker exec -ti alq_web bash -c 'cd public_html && ../alq/scripts/create_test_database.sh'

+Check it for leaking any private information (passwords, api keys etc) then gzip it.

+    docker exec -ti alq_web bash -c 'gzip alq/.circleci/data/*.sql'

 # XDebugging